adnaan/blog/content/post/aosp_snippets.md

 + Code search : For fast indexed code search a CLI tool goes a long way.
 Switching context between Opengrok and the terminal gets frustrating.
 Using https://github.com/google/codesearch cuts down the search time from minutes (ag, grep) to milliseconds.

-+ Local Repo init: I found the flag "--reference" in the repo tool quite useful.
++ Local repo init: I found the flag "--reference" in the repo tool quite useful.
 Easy way to sync the whole tree on a new system.

 ```
 repo init --reference=~/android/cm -u git://url/to/manifest.git -b marshmallow